 It is strongly recommended that any patient considering breast reconstruction seek a fully-trained plastic surgeon who has specialized training and significant experience in breast reconstruction for mastectomy patients.
 If you are considering an advanced breast reconstruction procedure such as DIEP flap, you will need to find a plastic surgeon with specific training and experience in microsurgery techniques.

-Our breast reconstruction specialist Dr. Samir Rao is experienced in multiple breast reconstruction techniques, including the advanced prosthetic breast reconstruction using tissue expanders and implants, microsurgical breast reconstruction using your body’s own tissue, and oncoplastic surgery.
-Before joining the Center for Plastic Surgery, Dr. Rao trained alongside internationally renowned breast reconstruction surgeons at Georgetown University Hospital and completed additional training in microsurgical fellowship at the Curtis National Hand Center.
+We are proud to have two breast reconstruction specialists on our surgical team at the Center for Plastic Surgery.
+Dr. Samir Rao is experienced in multiple breast reconstruction techniques, including advanced prosthetic breast reconstruction using tissue expanders and implants, microsurgical breast reconstruction using the body’s own tissue, and oncoplastic surgery.
+Before joining the Center for Plastic Surgery, Dr. Rao trained alongside internationally renowned breast reconstruction surgeons at Georgetown University Hospital and completed additional training in microsurgery at the Curtis National Hand Center.

 Whether you undergo breast reconstruction at the same time as mastectomy, or as a separate procedure, depends on the nature of your breast cancer, your overall health, and the recommendation of your cancer surgeon.
 It is important, therefore, to choose a plastic surgeon who will communicate effectively and work closely with the cancer surgeon to determine the best course of treatment to achieve optimal results while prioritizing your safety and health.